DevOps-Cert/linuxsystemadministration/README.md

 mount -t type device dir
 umount dir
 mkfs.____ or mkfs -t ____
+df -ht
 ```

-Create a new ext4 partition 10 MB in size on lb40 using one of the spare drives and mount it every boot using UUID to /mnt/10MBext4.
+<details><summary>Create a new ext4 partition 10 MB in size on lb40 using one of the spare drives and mount it every boot using UUID to /mnt/10MBext4.</summary>

 ```
 # fdisk /dev/sdc
 Command (m for help): n